andreia-oca/aflnet/tutorials/mosquitto/README.md

 6. Save all the interesting packages into an `input` directory.

-## Start the fuzzing campaign locally
+## Start the fuzzing campaign on your local machine

 Before starting a fuzzing campaing run the following commands to stop AFL from complaining:
 ```bash